J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Photometric calibration of J-PLUS DR2

-We worked with dust de-reddened magnitudes and colours in several stages of the calibration process.
+We worked with dust de-reddened magnitudes and colors in several stages of the calibration process.
 We empirically computed the extinction coefficients $k_{\mathcal{X}}$ of each J-PLUS passband, presented in Table~\ref{tab:JPLUS_filters}, by applying the star-pair technique described in \citet{yuan13} to J-PLUS DR1.
-The de-reddened J-PLUS photometry, either instrumental or calibrated, is noted with the subscript $0$ and was obtained as